Post Elections – May 14th

-Elections of new Post Officers takes place annually at the Post’s Annual Meeting on May 9th, 2023.
-Polls open at 5:30 p.m. and close at 7:00 p.m.
+Elections of new Post Officers takes place annually at the Post’s Annual Meeting on May 14th, 2024.
+Polls open at 5:30 p.m. and close promptly at 7:00 p.m.
 Sorry, you must be present to vote, there are no mail-in ballots, and there is no early voting.
-This is an important part of our organizational structure.
+Post Elections are an important part of our organizational structure.
 The process is simple, yet complicated and the process may generate confusion.
 This summary can help you navigate the process and find additional resources (at bottom this page).

-1. The Slate of Officers is the result of a majority vote of the committee and reflects their nomination to the membership of the best qualified to serve in each position.
+1. The Slate of Officers is formed by a majority vote of the committee.
+It reflects their list of recommended officer nominees.
+If a majority vote is not possible for an officer position, the committee will not provide a nominee to the membership of the best qualified to serve in that position.

 1. A nominating committee reports to the assembly only nominees approved by a majority vote of the committee.
 No action is taken on the report of nominating committee.
 Nominations from the floor are always in order after nominating committee has reported.”
 (Res.2.)